Greater Good Grants

 Migratory Bird Conservation

 Bird migration is an example of the interconnectedness of our world when it comes to biodiversity.
-With its proximity to the impressive Taihu National Wetland Park, Banyan Tree and Angsana Suzhou Shishan pledged its support to the conservation of migratory birds in the area.
+With their proximity to the impressive Taihu National Wetland Park, Banyan Tree and Angsana Suzhou Shishan pledged their support to the conservation of migratory birds that travel through the area.

-As of December 2024, some 177 species of wild birds have been recorded at the park, including the Lapwing and Falcated Duck, both of which are IUCN World Near Threatened Species, and the nationally protected Peregrine Falcon, Short-eared Owl and Chinese Hwamei.
-With funding from a Greater Good Grant and close coordination with the park authorities, volunteers observed and studied the birds, cleared typhoon-damaged vegetation and have built seven large bird nests.
+Over 200 species of wild birds have been recorded at the park, including some IUCN near threatened and nationally protected species.
+In 2024, with funding from a Greater Good Grant and in close partnership with local park authorities, volunteers observed and studied the birds, cleared typhoon-damaged vegetation, and built seven large bird nests to support ecological restoration efforts.

 Wildlife Protection